ShareFacebook Twitter AddThis

 Address: Via Panfilo Castaldi 24

-Experiencing a moment as one of the most sought after addresses in the city, Carlo & Camilla, merits its industrial location.
-From the ceramics of Richard Ginori, to the refined cocktails, to the man behind it all: Carlo Cracco, it's a spot deserving of its credentials.
+Set inside a unique industrial location, from Richard Ginori's ceramics to the refined cocktails, and the man behind it all: Carlo Cracco, this is a spot deserving of its credentials.
 The cocktails are good, but what is unmissable is the 'mis en place' of the dining room and the spectacular lighting.

 When to go: For dinner or for cocktails after dinner